LikhithaMuppalla/portfolio_site/README.md

 Likhitha Muppalla
 # How to run
 daniel.html - main file
-run this file in chrome
+Run this file in chrome